scalar-labs/helm-charts/docs/getting-started-monitoring.md

 ## Step 3.
 Prepare a custom values file

 1. Get the sample file [scalar-prometheus-custom-values.yaml](./conf/scalar-prometheus-custom-values.yaml) for `kube-prometheus-stack`.

-1. Get the sample file [scalar-loki-stack-custom-values.yaml](./conf/scalar-loki-stack-custom-values.yaml) for `loki-stack`.

 1. Add custom values in the `scalar-prometheus-custom-values.yaml` as follows.
    * settings